dotnet/runtime/docs/design/features/globalization-hybrid-mode.md

 Behavioural changes compared to ICU

-   - Capitalizing the German letter ß (sharp S) gives SS when using Apple native functions.

-   - Capitalizing ligatures gives different result on Apple platforms, eg. "\uFB00" (ﬀ) uppercase "\u0046" (F)

-   - "\u0149" (ŉ) on Apple platforms when captitalizing returns combination of  "\u02BC" (ʼ) and N -> (ʼN)

    - Final sigma behavior correction:

      ICU-based case change does not respect final-sigma rule, but hybrid does, so "ΒΌΛΟΣ" -> "βόλος", not "βόλοσ".

+   - Below cases will throw exception because of insufficiently sized      destination buffer

+      - Capitalizing the German letter ß (sharp S) gives SS when using Apple native functions.

+      - Capitalizing ligatures gives different result on Apple platforms, eg. "\uFB00" (ﬀ) uppercase (FF)

+      - Capitalizing "\u0149" (ŉ) on Apple platforms returns combination of  "\u02BC" (ʼ) and N -> (ʼN)